 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-Being a certified personal trainer, I get a lot of questions about cardio.
-People ask which type of cardio is best for burning the most calories, which is best for fat loss, and which is best to improve cardiovascular fitness.
+As a certified personal trainer (CPT), I get a lot of questions about cardio.
+People ask which type of cardio is best for burning the most calories, which is best for fat loss, and which is best for improving your cardiovascular fitness.
 Usually, the answer is running, and most don’t like it.
 It reminds them of punishing running workouts that result in dry heaving or utter exhaustion.
-But then I suggest uphill walking as an alternative, and their ears prick up.
+But then I suggest uphill walking, and their ears perk up.

-Here, we’ll explore the pros and cons of uphill walking vs running, and which one might be better for you.
-Either way, you are going to sweat, but hopefully, you’ll enjoy one over the other.
-Let’s dive in.
+Here, I’ll explore the pros and cons of uphill walking vs running and which might be better for your individual cardio needs.
+Either way, you’re going to sweat, but hopefully, you’ll enjoy the journey.

 Uphill Walking vs Running: Burning Calories

-If you’re a 160-pound body weight person walking on an incline for one hour, you can expect to burn 440 calories.
-The same 160-pound person running at 6 miles an hour for one hour burns 720 calories on flat ground.
-Therefore, over the same period of time, running burns a greater amount of calories.
+If you’re a 160-pound body weight person walking on an incline1 for one hour, you can expect to burn 440 calories.
+The same 160-pound person running at six miles an hour for one hour burns 720 calories on flat ground.
+Therefore, over the same period, running burns a greater amount of calories.

 Uphill Walking vs Running: Joint Impact

 But when joint pain is an issue, and you still need the cardiovascular benefits of walking or running, then joint impact becomes a concern.
-When you are running, you apply more force to the ground, and this means more impact through your leg muscles and joints.
+When you’re running, you apply more force to the ground, and this means more impact throughout your leg muscles and joints.

 When walking, particularly on an incline treadmill or hill, you are applying less force through the ground and therefore encounter less joint impact.
 Uphill walking shifts more of the emphasis to your bigger muscles of the quads and glutes and less to the hamstrings to help lessen the impact on your weight-bearing joints.